This guide will show you how to buy Bitcoin instantly, where to trade it at a profit, and which technologies you’ll need to get started.

-It was only a few weeks ago that I expressed an interest in online trading as an income stream –and that article triggered an almost unhealthy infatuation with cryptocurrency trading.
+Updated March, 2018.
+It wasn’t too long ago that I expressed an interest in online trading as an income source –and that article triggered an almost unhealthy infatuation with cryptocurrency trading.

-I took three weeks off and spent 14 hours per day consuming every available piece of information I could find –I learned how to get started using cryptocurrencies like Bitcoin, Ethereum, Dash, EOS, and Neo (Antshares), the tools I need to use, and the trading strategies I will need to employ to make profit.
+In early 2017 I took three weeks off and spent 14 hours per day consuming every available piece of information I could find –I learned how to get started using cryptocurrencies like Bitcoin, Litecoin, Ethereum, Dash, EOS, and Neo (Antshares), the tools I need to use, and the trading strategies I will need to employ to make profit.

 And in my first two weeks I saw my first Ethereum coin almost double in value.
 I was hooked.

 Perhaps the most compelling reason why I became obsessed with trading cryptocurrencies is that the barrier to entry is so low that young, everyday average people are making a fortune with them (many without fully understanding the nuances of online trading).

 Even college students are leveraging the bullishness of cryptocurrency markets to pay off their student loans.